Chris Brown, entourage accused of brutally beating North Texas concert-goers in $50 million lawsuit

 FORT WORTH — R&B star Chris Brown and his paid entourage brutally beat several men who attended Brown's concert Saturday night in Fort Worth, according to a lawsuit.

-Brown performed at the Dickies Arena in Fort Worth Saturday as part of his 11:11 tour.
+Brown performed at the Dickies Arena as part of his 11:11 tour.

 About 30 minutes later, Brown returned; however, the plaintiffs were ready to leave and moved to exit the lounge area.
 Just before leaving, Plaintiff One approached Brown to shake his hand and congratulate him on a good show, stating "Good show, it's been a while, but I'm glad to see you are doing well.
 It's been a long time since I have seen you."